 Lee Ellis is Founder & President of Leadership Freedom LLC & FreedomStar Media.

 He is a leadership consultant and expert in teambuilding, executive development & assessments

 Email | LinkedIn | Web | Blog | Book | Facebook | Twitter

 His latest book is called Leading with Honor: Leadership Lessons from the Hanoi Hilton.

-Filed under: Authentic Leadership, Leadership Lessons Learned, Servant Leadership, Team Building Leadership, Values-Based Leadership | Tagged: character leadership, courageous culture, executive coach, Hanoi hilton, honorable leadership, Vietnam leadership | 6 Comments »
+Filed under: Authentic Leadership, Practical Steps to Influence, Values-Based Leadership | Tagged: accountability speaker, character leadership, courageous culture, executive coach, Hanoi hilton, honorable leadership, Vietnam leadership | 6 Comments »